Bernie Mac is a well-known American comedian, actor, and voice actor who has been seen working actively on his career since the year 1977 to 2008.

 Bernie Mac, whose real name is Bernard Jeffrey McCullough was born on 5 October 1957 in Chicago, Illinois, the U.S. as a son of his father, Jeffery Harrison, and mother, Mary McCullough.
-He was the second child of his parents where he had an older brother.
-Later, when he is sixteen years old, his mother had died because of cancer and later, his brother and estranged father have also died.
+He was the second child of his parents and he had an older brother.
+Later, when he is sixteen years old, his mother had died because of cancer and later, his brother and estranged father also died.

 Mac was 50 years old when he died.
-He holds an American nationality and belongs to African-American ethnicity.
+He holds an American nationality and belongs to the African-American ethnicity.
 As he was born on 5 October, his zodiac sign was Libra.

 Where did Bernie Mac go to school?

 Earlier, he was raised by his single mother and for his education, he was seen attending Chicago Vocational High School, and later, he joined Jesuit High School.
 Later, in 1975, he completed his graduation from Chicago Vocational.
 He was seen doing several jobs in his life including delivery man, furniture mover, janitor, coach, bus driver, and many more.